-The Group's Safety Management System called the 'Managing Responsibly System' (MRS), includes risk assessment processes for all activities entailing significant risk and proportionate control measures employed to safeguard everyone impacted by the Group's business.
-The Group also operates robust asset management processes to ensure property and equipment remains safe.
-Compliance oversight of the MRS is provided by the Group Head of Assurance who is deemed competent and holds suitable and sufficient qualifications and provides regular updates to the AGS Airports Holdings Limited Board.
-Each of the Group's airports is certificated to the asset management standard, ISO 55001.
+The Group's Safety Management System called the 'Managing Responsibly System' (MRS), includes risk assessment processes for all activities entailing significant risk and proportionate control measures employed to safeguard everyone impacted by the Company's business.
+A core principle of the MRS system is continuous improvement, with processes updated proactively and reviewed via the AGS audit programme.

+Compliance oversight of the MRS is provided by the Health and Safety Director who is deemed competent, holding suitable and sufficient qualifications, and provides regular updates to the AGS Airports Holdings Limited Board.